 Special Education Provision in Kilternan

-Two separate organisations support us in assessment and allocation of places :The National Psychological Service (NEPS) and the Special Educational Needs Officer (SENO).
+Several separate organisations support us in assessment and allocation of places :The National Psychological Service (NEPS) and the Special Educational Needs Officer (SENO).
 We also liaise with the HSE Early Intervention Team, with speciaist organisations such as Down Syndrome Centre, Carmona Services, the Marino Clinic, Lucena Clinic, the visiting teacher for the Deaf service, and other care givers.

-The NEPS psychologist advises by phone and will visit the school at least twice yearly.
+The NEPS psychologist advises by phone and will visit the school on an ad hoc basis.
 She can conduct Educational Psychological Assessments but more frequently will give advice and guidance for teachers of children with particular needs.
-The SENO will visit to assess children's need for an SNA (Special Needs Assistant) At present we have four special needs assistants, Sandra Banks, Fiona Kelly, Gaye O'Brien, Sheelagh Parker, Mary Bradley and Helen Mahon Fisher.
+The SENO will visit to assess children's need for an SNA (Special Needs Assistant) At present we have six special needs assistants, Sandra Banks, Fiona Kelly, Gaye O'Brien, Sheelagh Parker, Mary Bradley and Helen Mahon Fisher.

-Strong links are fostered between the SEN team and class teachers, with whom we liaise weekly.
+Strong links are fostered between the SET teachers and class teachers, with whom we liaise frequently.
 Support is delivered in several ways: team teaching, in-class support, withdrawal of small groups/ individuals.
 Work is differentiated to cater for the individual needs of pupils.